sindresorhus/delay/readme.md

 #### milliseconds

-Type: `number`
+Type: `number` or `string`

-Milliseconds to delay the promise.
+Milliseconds to delay the promise either as a number or a [time string](https://github.com/repraze-org/delta-time).

 #### options